 (d) An unprovoked infliction of physical injury upon any other animal which occurs off the property of the owner or keeper of the animal inflicting the injury.

-(f) The dumping of trash cans or the spreading of trash which occurs off the property of the owner or keeper of the animal.
+(f) The dumping of trash cans or the spreading of trash that occurs off the property of the owner or keeper of the animal.

 Such public nuisance may be abated in accordance with the procedures set forth in Sections 4467-1 through 4467-10.
 Such procedures are in addition to any other remedies which may be available under the law.